Featured

 Recognition of Prior Learning

-Where candidates do not currrently meet the formal academic entry requirements (set out on each course information page) they may be able to advance their application using the Recognition of Prior Learning (RPL) mechanism.
+Where candidates do not currently meet the formal academic entry requirements (set out on each course information page) they may be able to advance their application using the Recognition of Prior Learning (RPL) mechanism.
 RPL allows candidates to make a case that they do meet entry requirements through a combination of formal certified learning and learning through experience (most typically work experience).
 RPL applications must be made by filling out (please type) the Springboard RPL form and submitting it along with supporting documents such as academic certificates and transcripts etc.

 English Language Competency

 Applicants whose first language is not English must submit documentary evidence of meeting the required standards of competency in English language.
-Please see Click Here for WIT’s English Language Requirements.

 The BSc (Hons) in Construction Management is a part-time qualification specifically aimed at those currently working in a Site Management role who aspire to progress to a Project Management position.

-Building upon WIT’s long-standing position as an innovator in Construction Management (CM) education, it seeks to address an acknowledged regional and national skill shortage specifically relating to Construction Management.
+Building upon SETU's long-standing position as an innovator in Construction Management (CM) education, it seeks to address an acknowledged regional and national skill shortage specifically relating to Construction Management.
 It has been developed in collaboration with local and national construction companies, the South East Regional Skills Forum and the Construction Industry Federation.
 The National Skills Bulletin 2020 suggests that “the nature of tasks associated with construction operations is likely to undergo substantial change, driven by both new technologies/materials and a demand for green construction and climate change mitigation.”

 The impact of the Covid-19 pandemic has only served to expedite these changes and reinforce the critical role which Construction Managers play in delivering increasingly complex projects.
 The importance of information technology has come to the fore, with collaborative technology solutions being adopted by Construction Managers to engage with the myriad of specialists and professionals who can no longer visit site for coordination meetings.
 The ongoing Covid-19 challenges have driven significant change in the manner construction projects are scheduled and delivered.